Medically reviewed by Patrick Carroll, MD

 Herpes can also spread through birth.
 Women who have active herpes at the time of birth (for example, an ongoing genital herpes outbreak) can potentially pass the herpes virus on to their child during the process of giving birth.

 Finally, it’s also possible for herpes to spread through indirect contact between a person with the virus and an uninfected person.
-For example, the herpes virus can theoretically spread from one person to another through a wet towel, straw, utensil or other shared item.
+For example, while improbable, the herpes virus can theoretically spread from one person to another through a wet towel, straw, utensil or other shared item.

 However, it is hypothetically possible for herpes to spread from one person to another by quickly reusing a straw, spoon or other item that came into contact with an infected person’s saliva.